rockchenn/learn-from-leveldb/write.md

   x = NewNode(key, height);
   // The insertion of new node in skip list is almost the same as basic linked list.
-  // Basic linked list can be viewd as a fixed height 1 skip list and
+  // Basic linked list can be viewd as a fixed height 1 skip list but
   // each node of skip list may have different height.
   // Thus, re-link the connection for each level of new node. for (int i = 0; i < height; i++) {